Can Playing The Violin Make You As Smart As Albert Einstein?

 Improved dexterity

-Violinists are known to be strong at multi-tasking.
-The fingers on their left hand consciously search for the most precise spot to drop on the fingerboard to create the right pitch.
-This requires training each finger individually to make them function independently and that results developing strength in each finger.
+Violinists are known for their multitasking skills.
+Their left-hand fingers consciously search for the most precise spot to drop on the fingerboard to create the correct pitch.
+Being precise requires training each finger individually to function independently, which results in developing strength in each finger.

 Their right hand has a different mission.
-It must control the bow movements in collaboration with fingers, wrist, forearm, and upper arm creates different sound effects and controls the volume of the music.
+It must control the bow movements in collaboration with the fingers, wrist, forearm, and upper arm, creating various sound effects and controlling the volume of the music.

 Enhanced posture

-Playing the violin requires an incredible amount of strength in the upper arm, forearm, upper back, chest and shoulders.
+Playing the violin requires incredible strength in the upper arm, forearm, upper back, chest, and shoulders.

-As a beginner, holding the violin while keeping the right posture might be tiring.
-But your physical stamina will improve the more you repeat the movements.
-You will notice your deltoids, biceps and pectoral muscles becoming stronger and visibly toned.
-Getting better conditioning while making beautiful music, you can consider playing the violin as the full upper body workout you normally do at the gym!
+Holding the violin while keeping the correct posture might be tiring for a beginner, but your physical stamina will improve as you repeat the movements.
+Your deltoids, biceps, and pectoral muscles become more robust and visibly toned.
+To get better conditioning while making beautiful music, consider playing the violin as the entire upper body workout you usually do at the gym!

 So, will learning to play the violin make you as smart as Einstein?
 There’s a lot of evidence that says yes, but I encourage you to try and discover whether you’ll find the joy he found while playing.
 And maybe you’ll eventually have a “Lina” of your own.